ices-eg/wg_WGEEL/Misc/data_call_2025/LT.md

 13    0     NA         0      0        0        0        0    ▁▁▇▁▁
 14    1      0         1      1        1        1        1    ▁▁▇▁▁
 15    0.508  0.0727    0.4    0.498    0.535    0.545    0.56 ▂▁▁▁▇

+As a second step I have deleted KreY an inserted it as RkerY All fixed now !

 ### individual metrics